nsacyber/HIRS/docs/started/gs3-hirs-config.md

 </td></tr>
 </table>

-### Configuration with the Endorsement and Platform Certificates
+### Configuration with the Platform Check Enabled

-To validate the hardware but not include checks of the firmware, you will need to enable the Platform check.
+To validate the hardware, you will need to enable the Platform check.
 The Platform Certificate is used as the `Assertion` for the measured `Evidence` of the hardware.
 This check also requires that you have Endorsement checked, as the hardware validation requires a validated TPM.